GChuf/RCWM/README.md

 Fixed with powershell using mutex
 - TakeOwn won't work properly when right-clicking on very large amounts of folders (some folders' permissions won't be changed - so you need to do it twice)
 Changing ownership of large amounts of recursive folders works fine though.
+- RoboCopy and MoveDir stopped working when using powershell mutex scripts - work in progress to move existing batch script into powershell to solve the problem.
+Apparently CMD doesn't like powershell outputs ... ?

 # Tests
 RoboCopy is much faster for copying a large amount of small files.